neuroconductor-devel/neuronorm/README.md

 ### Data extructure

 For using `NeuroNorm`, data must follow a specific structure.
 This makes easier and more intuitive the loading of input MRI scans and organization of output MRI files.
 MRI images must be in `NiFTI` format.
-Currently, `NeuroNorm` only supports T1-w sequence scans.
+Currently, `NeuroNorm` only supports T1-w, T2-w and FLAIR sequence scans.
 However, other modalities will be implemented in future versions.
 It is recommended to store your data in the following structure:

 ```r
 ├── General_folder              # main folder